refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ### `useDrawerForm` and `useModalForm` hooks

-It is now possible to sync these hooks' visibility state with location by using the `syncWithLocation` prop.
-You can either pass `true` or an object with `key` and `syncId` properties.
+These hooks now support syncing their visibility state with the location with their `syncWithLocation` prop.
+You can either pass true or an object with `key` and `syncId` properties.
 If you pass the `key` property, it will be used in the query params for the visibility state.
-If you pass `syncId: true` it will also add the `id` of the form to the query params, this is useful when working on `clone` and `edit` modes.
+If you pass `syncId: true`, it will also add the `id` of the form to the query params.
+This is useful when working in `clone` and `edit` modes.

 ```tsx
 useDrawerForm({